 There’s no easy answer to this question.
 There are essentially two components of company performance that we pay attention to and they don’t always align.
-Those are stock performance, as indicated by share price and dividend distribution, and operational performance, as indicated by a variety of measures, both financial and non-financial.
+Those are:

 As illustrated in the graphic, strong operating performance during a time of weak stock performance is probably a better indicator of “good” performance than weak operating performance during a time of strong stock performance.
 The logic is that stock prices fluctuate due to a variety of factors, some beyond the control of the organization, and are not always an effective indicator of long-term “good” performance when taken at a specific time point.
 Strong operational performance, however, suggests that in the long-term, the business will continue to create value for its investors.

-Since strong operational performance is the best component on which the organization should focus to drive future value for shareholders (i.e., “good company performance”), we need to define “strong operational performance.”
+We need to define “strong operation performance” because strong operational performance is the best component on which the organization should focus to drive future value for shareholders (i.e., “good company performance”).
 What operational measures indicate strong performance?
-Defining operational measures and what equals strong performance is business- and industry-specific.
+Defining operational measures and strong performance is business and industry specific.
 For your company, you need to consider a variety of questions and perspectives.

 Consider the Internal Business Context: